NativeScript/nativescript-dev-webpack/CONTRIBUTING.md

 The repository contains several ingredients:
 *   `installer.js` - combination of postinstall scripts for adding or removing webpack configurations and necessary dependecies when installing the plugin.
-*    `prepublish` - [Webpack config](https://webpack.js.org/concepts/configuration/) snippets used for generating webpack configuration templates.
-The latter are generated with the npm's `prepublishOnly` script. **If you want to modify the distributed webpack configurations - that's the right place to do it.**
-*   `templates` - webpack config templates for different types of projects - NativeScript with JavaScript, NativeScript with TypeScript and NativeScript Angular projects.
+*   `templates/` - webpack config templates for different types of projects - NativeScript with JavaScript, NativeScript with TypeScript and NativeScript Angular projects.
-*   `plugins` - several [Webpack plugins](https://webpack.js.org/concepts/plugins/) necessary for bundling NativeScript applications.
+*   `plugins/` - several [Webpack plugins](https://webpack.js.org/concepts/plugins/) necessary for bundling NativeScript applications.
-*   `snapshot/android` - tools used with the `NativeScriptSnapshot` plugin for generating V8 Heap Snapshots.
+*   `snapshot/android/` - tools used with the `NativeScriptSnapshot` plugin for generating V8 Heap Snapshots.
-*   `nativescript-target` - configuration of a [Webpack deployment target](https://webpack.js.org/concepts/targets/) for building NativeScript applications.
+*   `nativescript-target/` - configuration of a [Webpack deployment target](https://webpack.js.org/concepts/targets/) for building NativeScript applications.
-*   `bin` - helper node/npm scripts for projects using the plugin.
+*   `bin/` - helper node/npm scripts for projects using the plugin.
-*   `bin/ns-bundle` - node script used for bundling the project with Webpack and building the native Android/iOS application with NativeScript CLI.
+*   `demo/` - resides several NativeScript applications, testing different scenarios.
+You can execute each app's tests by navigating to its directory and running `npm run e2e -- --runType nameOfRuntype`.
+For more information on runTypes, check out the [nativescript-dev-appium](https://github.com/NativeScript/nativescript-dev-appium#custom-appium-capabilities) plugin.

 ## Setup

+> Note that you need npm 5+ for local development of the plugin.
 1. [Fork](https://help.github.com/articles/fork-a-repo/) and clone the GitHub repository:
     ```bash
     git clone https://github.com/your-username/nativescript-dev-webpack.git